 At Ryders Green we strive to ensure all our pupils are confident and happy readers.
 All pupils throughout the school take banded books home to read with parents.
 We also follow the Read Write Inc in school with daily phonics sessions taking place in Early Years and Key Stage 1.
 Key Stage 2 pupils take part in phonics sessions when appropriate using Fresh Start.

-To ensure our writing assessments are accurate across the school, we have half termly staff moderating sessions, where we sit as a staff and quality assure each other’s assessments.
-Alongside this, we have a Local Authority advisor visit us to give further quality assurance to our assessments.
-When she visits, she moderates approximately 10% of the class teacher’s assessments which are then used for future moderation.
+To ensure our writing assessments are accurate across the school, we have allocated staff moderating sessions, where we sit as a staff and quality assure each other’s assessments.
+Alongside this, we also take place in Local Authority moderation where we moderate approximately 10% of the class teacher’s assessments which are then used for future moderation.

 The PiRA reading assessments are small, termly reading tests give standardised results and age related scores that enable us to track pupil progress term by term.
 Benefits of the tests include: